bstachmann/git-workshop/sections/workshop-git-verstehen/title.en.md

-# Git verstehen
+# Understanding Git

-Ein Workshop basierend auf dem Buch
+A workshop based on the book

 <img src="sections/workshop-git-buch/git-buch.jpg" width="15%"/>

-von René Preißel und Bjørn Stachmann
+by René Preißel and Bjørn Stachmann